Grammy-Nominated Brady Rymer Performs Concert Presented by the Long Island Music and Entertainment Hall of Fame – Story by Ian Goodman

 Franklin Square, NY – May 11, 2016 – Children from H. Frank Carey High School in Franklin Square were treated to a special concert last Friday.
 Brady Rymer, an accomplished and Grammy-nominated children’s musician, along with his backing band “The Little Band that Could,” performed a variety of songs for the school’s PALS program students.
 The PALS program aims to educate students with autism.
 Rymer’s music had kids dancing and singing the whole time, resulting in a few coming up to the microphone to sing with him.

-Brady Rymer answered some questions about his career and his relationship with the Long Island Music Hall of Fame.
+Brady Rymer answered some questions about his career and his relationship with the Long Island Music and Entertainment Hall of Fame.

 When did you decide that you wanted to make and perform music?